SAGARSURI/AI-Toolbelt/README.md

 ## Text and Language

-- [Grammarly](https://www.grammarly.com/) - A writing assistant that helps you improve your writing and grammar.
+- [Copy.ai](https://www.copy.ai/) - Copy.ai is an AI-powered writing tool that generates high-quality text based on user prompts and can mimic the style and tone of different brands and writers.
 - [Hemingway](http://www.hemingwayapp.com/) - An app that makes your writing bold and clear.
 - [Linguix](https://linguix.com/) - An AI-powered writing assistant that checks your grammar, style, and tone.